-Yes, it has its own purpose and function for a bike.
-But it’s not really that necessary, especially if you’ll have it on a mountain bike.
+Yes, it has its purpose and function for a bike.
+But it’s unnecessary, especially if you’ll have it on a mountain bike.
 This is why many mountain bikers prefer not to have a kickstand.

 Well, that’s what this article is about.
-Here, we’ll be giving you the reasons your mountain bike doesn’t need a kickstand.
+Here, we’ll explain why your mountain bike doesn’t need a kickstand.
 We’ll also give you some background details about kickstands and where they best fit.